 Capital Assets.
 School capital assets include furniture, machinery, and equipment.
 These assets are capitalized and recorded at cost at the date of acquisition or at estimated fair value at the date received in the case of gifts and purchase of State surplus property.
 Additions, improvements, and other outlays that significantly extend the useful life of an asset are capitalized.
 Other cost incurred for repairs and maintenance are expensed as incurred.
 The School has a capitalization threshold of \$5,000 for tangible personal property and \$25,000 for buildings and other structures and improvements.
-Depreciation is computed on the straight-line basis over the estimated useful life of 3 years for furniture, machinery, and equipment (computer equipment).
+Depreciation is computed on the straight-line basis over the estimated useful live of 3 years for furniture, machinery, and equipment.
+As of June 30, 2015, the School had not purchased any capital assets that met the above definition.